 For residential services only.
 AK Child & Family follows the National School Lunch Program requirements for providing youth with nutritious and balanced meals.
 In addition, AK Child & Family provides youth with healthy snacks.
 Meals and snacks are developed in consultation with a registered dietician and take into account any food allergies and sensitivities that the youth may have.
-Preplanned menus are located in the kitchen of every residential unit.
+Pre-planned menus reflecting food served are located in the kitchen of every residential unit.
 Parents, guardians, and visitors are welcome to review the menu when they visit.